miketierney/seacrest/README.markdown

   - Extract "traverse" method out from the duplicated locations (currently code is used in both CSScrubber and the Sitemap Generator)

 ###### CSScrubber
+  - Should work more like a Lint-style tool, at least the reporting aspects of it

 ###### Need to haves
  - Find CSS files linked within HTML files (may not live inside a known directory) ??? -> may be moot with proper directory traversal
  - Traverse a live site and compare the files with one another
+ - Use something like webrat to spin up a localized version of an application (rails, sinatra, etc) and parse the files
+ - Parse SASS/SCSS files

 ###### Nice to haves
+ - Pre-load all possible selectors from the HTML file
  - Find a way to know what selectors *are* being used in an HTML file, even if they're not listed in the CSS file.
  - Add the ability to ignore known frameworks (960.gs, blueprint.css, etc) or the ability to include these if they are ignored by default